'A terrific thriller! Smart and savvy.'

-ONEWORLD, the two-time winner of the Man Booker prize,
+twice winner of the Man Booker Prize.

-The people behind the Tom Winter thriller series in English:
+The team behind the series

 Tanja Howarth Literary Agency